What is a Light Sensor?

 2. **Photo Diode Sensors**

-A photo diode sensor works by using light that hits its PN junction.
-This light creates pairs of electrons and holes.
-These pairs generate an electric current.
-The current depends on the light’s intensity.
-You can process this signal with gain and circuitry for accurate measurement.
+A photo sensors works by using light that hits its PN junction.
+This light creates pairs of electrons and hole pairs.

 – **Applications:** Photo diode sensors are used in industrial controls and automation systems.
-They help detect parts on assembly lines.
-They also identify labels in packaging machines and assist with robot positioning.
+They help find parts on assembly lines.
+They also recognize labels in packaging machines and help with robot positioning.

 **Advantages & Limitations:** They respond faster and are more accurate than Light-Dependent sensors.
 However, they tend to cost more.